timbeaudet/knowledge_base/faq/today.md

 **Coming Soon**

-- 2021-01-07 at 3pm ET: Rally of Rockets playtest on the [Ultimate Games](https://ultimate.games/) platform with usernames.
+- 2021-01-07 at 2:00pm to 3:00pm ET: Rally of Rockets playtest on the [Ultimate Games](https://ultimate.games/) platform with usernames.